galaxyproject/training-material/topics/transcriptomics/tutorials/pinpoint-key-pathways-with-heinz/tutorial.md

 # Save the history into a workflow

+Congrats!
+You have finished all the tools in Heinz workflow!

-At the end of the tutorial, you may save all of your correct operations into a workflow, which you can reuse for different datasets next time.
+At the end of the tutorial, as a self-practice, you may save all of your correct operations into a workflow, which you can reuse for different datasets next time.